 Chemistry (or Chemical Physics) Registration Exams (see additional information below).

-All exams are given in CB 111 and may consume the entire afternoon.
+All exams may consume the entire afternoon.
+Location: TBD.

 New TA Meeting